-As part of NASDA's guiding principle towards farms' FSMA compliance, "educate before and while you regulate," a team of NASDA Foundation, state, FDA and cooperative extension food safety leaders developed the On Farm Readiness Review program.
-Designed to move farmers away from the audit checklist scheme, the review program is meant to foster a dialogue between the farmer and the regulator and/or educator about the requirements of the Produce Safety Rule.
+One of NASDA's guiding principles for FSMA compliance for farms is to "educate before and while you regulate" has been integrated into state inspection compliance programs.
+Also, a team of state, FDA, and cooperative extension food safety leaders led by the NASDA Foundation developed an On Farm Readiness Review program.
+This review program is meant to foster a dialogue between the farmer and the regulator and/ or educator about the requirements of the PSR.
+It is confidential and non-regulatory, stressing prevention practices.
 Learn more and find out how to sign-up for an On Farm Readiness Review at the NASDA Foundation's website.